awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

 The Client VPN endpoint is the resource that you create and conﬁgure to enable and manage client VPN sessions\.
 It is the resource where all client VPN sessions are terminated\.

 **Target network**
 A target network is the network that you associate with a Client VPN endpoint\.
 A subnet from a VPC is a target network\.
 Associating a subnet with a Client VPN endpoint enables you to establish VPN sessions\.
-You can associate multiple subnets with a Client VPN endpoint\.
+You can associate multiple subnets with a Client VPN endpoint for high availability\.
 All subnets must be from the same VPC\.
 Each subnet must belong to a different Availability Zone\.

 **Route**
 Each Client VPN endpoint has a route table that describes the available destination network routes\.
 Each route in the route table specifies the path for traﬃc to speciﬁc resources or networks\.